|Yup, this is why we're all in this game: A CR90 fleeing some unknown ship of some type or another|

 General Cracken: Cracken LOVES TRCR90s.
 They let him use his ability while still running everywhere you need them to be.
-A common version of a Cracken list is a Bright Hope GR75, 4 TRCR90s, and 8 YT2400s.
 Zoom everywhere, shoot everything.

 Mon Mothma: Both CR90s, actually.
 Because of her ability, she can use the Evade tokens in closer with the CR90B, and the CR90A is a great lifeboat for her on the Jaina's Light.

 General Madine: TRCR90s love navigating.
 Why not make them better at it?

 Rieekan: CR90B ramming, and TRCR90 shooting.
 He's great at sacrificing one of these to put substantial damage into your opponent and potentially even keep it locked in place.

 Sato: Sato is one of the few people who can run basic CR90s with no turbolaser upgrades.
 By changing out the red dice for black dice, you can be flinging black dice from your side arc, which don't want to be using Red Dice manipulation from TRCs.
 You can also use the Dodonna's Pride on a CR90A at long range, but.... why pay more points if you don't need to?

 Admiral Ackbar: 3 red dice out the side of a TRCR90?
 YES PLEASE!
 And if you put it on the Jaina's Light, you're able to fire through your own ship with your full battery!
 Ackbar loves using TRCR90s to run all over in between his slower, bigger ships.